haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 </pre>

-The lower limit for the distance is calculated as: distance minus lower-bound correction And the upper limit as: distance plus upper-bound correction
+The lower limit for the distance is calculated as: distance minus lower-bound correction and the upper limit as: distance plus upper-bound correction

-The syntax for the selections can combine information about chainID - `segid` keyword -, residue number - `resid` keyword -, atom name - `name` keywork.
+The syntax for the selections can combine information about chainID - `segid` keyword -, residue number - `resid` keyword -, atom name - `name` keyword.
-Other keywords can be used is various combinations of OR and AND statements.
+Other keywords can be used in various combinations of OR and AND statements.
 Please refer for that to the [online CNS manual][link-cns].

-Here would be an example of a distance restraint between the CB carbons of residue 10 and 200 in chains A and B with an allowed distance range between
-10 and 20Å:
+Here would be an example of a distance restraint between the CB carbons of residues 10 and 200 in chains A and B with an allowed distance range between 10 and 20Å:

 <pre>
 assi (segid A and resid 10 and name CB) (segid B and resid 200 and name CB) 20.0 10.0 0.0